by Matt, Jan 2022

 It’s an amazing experience that just feels like you just keep driving into the sky!
 It reaches an elevation of over 10,000 feet, climbing more than 5,000 feet from Red Lodge.

-There are scenic viewpoints throughout, offering views of lakes, glaciers, the Beartooth formation, wildflowers, and wildlife.
+There are scenic viewpoints throughout, offering views of lakes, glaciers, the Beartooth Formation, wildflowers, and wildlife.
 You can also hike and camp along the way.

 At the top is the appropriately-named Top of the World store where you can stop for snacks and a restroom break.